krishops/mr-robogers-neighborhood/README.md

 Code: createArray(10);
 Expect: [0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10]

-Test: "It should converts numbers in the array into individual strings"
+Test: "It should convert numbers in the array into individual strings"
 Code: createArray(5)
 Expect ["1", "2", "3", "4", "5"]

+Test: "It should convert strings containing a 1 into "Beep!"
+Expect: ["Beep!", "2", "5", "Beep!", "Beep!", "24" "Beep!"]